gaug-cns/colored-sphere-tracking/README.md

 ## Usage

 A model consists of the colors and positions of the used spheres.
-The [FlyPi Model](https://github.com/gaug-cns/colored-sphere-tracking/blob/master/models/flypi.ini) file shows the implementation.
+The [Example Model](https://github.com/gaug-cns/colored-sphere-tracking/blob/master/model-example.ini) file shows the implementation.

 ## Contribution